A GitHub Action has been added to automatically evaluate LLM accuracy in CI with Langfuse

 run: pnpm tsx scripts/promote-prompt.ts

-Since the task on the experiment-action side also reads from the same prompts/country-classifier.md, experiments on the PR run with the "post-change prompt" as-is, and after merging, the latest version in Langfuse switches over.
+The task on the experiment-action side also reads the same prompts/country-classifier.md, so the CI on the PR runs evaluation with the "modified prompt" as-is, and after merging, Langfuse's latest version is switched.

-Being able to review accuracy in CI while checking scores is something many people have been waiting for, so this is a welcome update.
+Being able to review accuracy in CI is something I think many people have been waiting for, so this is a welcome update.
 With the addition of the Japan region as well, there have been exciting updates recently and it's been fun to keep up with them.

 See you 👋